Atlanta Car Accident Attorneys

 Like most states, Georgia follows a “fault” system when it comes to car accident liability.
 This means that the driver responsible for the accident is also responsible for any resulting damages, although it almost always the at-fault driver’s insurance that will actually pay the bill.
 Most car accidents, however, have more than one driver at least partially at fault for an accident.
 In cases where more than one party is found to be at fault, the injured party can still pursue compensation as long as they are less than 50% at fault.
 This rule is called “modified comparative negligence.”

 In these cases, the injured party is able to recover compensation for their injuries but whatever percentage of fault they are determined to be responsible for, will also be subtracted from their total compensation amount.
 For example, if a claimant is determined to bear 10% of the responsibility for an accident, their total compensation awarded to them will also be reduced by 10%.
-An attorney from our firm will be able to let you know how Georgia’s automotive laws can affect your case.
+The Atlanta auto accident attorneys from our firm will be able to let you know how Georgia’s automotive laws can affect your case.

 Can I File A Car Accident Claim After Insurance Pays?